St Mary's Church, Nash: History

 The church belonged to Goldcliff Priory in 1349 when Robert Arney was instituted to the benefice.
 The Arney family, in the time of Charles II, left a cottage and 6 acre of land, called "The Poor's Six Acres", for the support of the poor of the parish.
 The church was largely rebuilt during the 16th century.

 The only remains of the Norman church is the North Wall of the chancel and the squint or hagioscope.
 An unusual feature, the squint was used to enable those with leprosy, smallpox or other such diseases, to see or participate in the service without endangering the rest of the congregation with infection.
 The tower is unusually located on the north side of the chancel.
 The church is thought to originally have been much larger, incorporating a North aisle.

 In the early years of the 20th century the floor of the bellringer's room was used as a temporary mortuary for the bodies of five sailors who had been drowned at sea, in a violent storm, near the East Usk Lighthouse.
 Four of the sailors had been found lashed to the mast.
 During World War II the church saw congregations of 400.

 The church interior was restored in 2004–2005.
-Sunday services are held weekly at 9.30am and the church is also open daily from 10am to 4pm during July and August.

 Described as "the cathedral of the moors" by Monmouthshire historian Fred Hando.
 Newman says the 15th-century steeple is "unique in South East Wales".